 - prescribe the form and content of any warnings or instructions that need to accompany quad bikes at the point of sale, including the safety rating achieved by the quad bike.

 Consultation on the Quad Bike Safety Issues Paper closed on 15 December 2017.
-Submissions received will be reviewed by the ACCC and published on the ACCC website in due course.
-This information will be used to inform the development of a draft recommendation.
+Submissions received have been reviewed by the ACCC and published on the consultation hub.
+The information provided in the submissions has been used to inform the development of the RIS.

 The ACCC taskforce is working closely with an Interdepartmental Committee (IDC) focused on the safety of quad bikes, which is led by the Department of Employment.